Solidarity Bankers Podcasts: Episode No. 4

 *Alpes Provence, Alsace-Vosges, Brie Picardy, Centre-east, Centre-France, Centre Loire, Centre-West, Champagne-Burgundy, Charente-Périgord, Finistère, Franche-Comté, Ille-et-Vilaine, Languedoc, Loire-Haute Loire, Martinique-Guyana, Normandy-Seine, Provence Côte-d'Azur, Reunion, Savoie, South Rhône Alpes and Touraine Poitou

-Travel diary of a Solidarity Banker in Kyrgyzstan
+Travel Diary of a Solidarity Banker in Kyrgyzstan

 Program discovery and preparation